smomara/has-dump1090/README.md

 A real-time aircaft tracker written in Haskell that decodes ADS-B messages from aircraft transponders using an RTL-SDR device.

 # What it does
-Listens to radio signals from nearby aircraft on 1090 MHz and display their:
+Detects and decodes ADS-B signals from nearby aircraft and display their:
 * Location (latitude + longitude)
 * Altitude
 * Speed